does insurance cover ambulance

 • Taking you to another hospital in your network if the first one can’t give you the necessary treatment.

-• Moving you from a hospital to a rehab centre when you need more medical care.
+• Moving you from a hospital to a rehab center when you need more medical care.

 These transports ensure you get the right care at the right place, covered by your insurance plan.